For further information about our current services please call our Customer Care team on (03) 6397 7303.

 For further information on the Northern Tasmanian Waste Management Group click here.

-This special collection will be available in all urban areas for the purpose of assisting those with limited access to Council's Waste Transfer Stations to dispose of unwanted items.
-The date of the special collection is advertised in the Examiner and the Country Courier in November each year and is noted on the current kerbside collection calendar.
+This special collection will be available in all urban areas for the purpose of assisting Age Pensioners with limited access to Council's Waste Transfer Stations to dispose of unwanted items.
+The special collection is on the first Tuesday in December and you must be registered by the previous Friday.

 Items NOT collected include green waste, hazardous materials, paint tins and chemical drums.